Printf: Format string attack

 Extra value arguments are ignored, but if the format string has more format specifiers than value arguments passed, the behavior is undefined.
 For some C compilers, an extra format specifier results in consuming a value even though there isn't one which allows the format string attack.
 Generally, for C, arguments are passed on the stack.
 If too few arguments are passed, then printf can read past the end of the stack frame, thus allowing an attacker to read the stack.

 Some compilers, like the GNU Compiler Collection, will statically check the format strings of printf-like functions and warn about problems (when using the flags -Wall or -Wformat).
 GCC will also warn about user-defined printf-style functions if the non-standard "format" __attribute__ is applied to the function.

 Uncontrolled format string exploit

 The format string is often a string literal, which allows static analysis of the function call.
 However, the format string can be the value of a variable, which allows for dynamic formatting but also a security vulnerability known as an uncontrolled format string exploit.

 Memory write

 Although an output function on the surface, printf allows writing to a memory location specified by an argument via %n.
-This functioning is occasionally used as a part of more elaborate format-string attacks.
+This functionality can be used for code injection attacks without violating control-flow integrity.

-The %n functioning also makes printf accidentally Turing-complete even with a well-formed set of arguments.
+The %n format specifier also makes printf accidentally Turing-complete even with a well-formed set of arguments.
 A game of tic-tac-toe written in the format string is a winner of the 27th IOCCC.